-Some device companies have launched antibiotic or antimicrobial-coated catheters as short-term prevention of catheter infection.
+In the EU, several catheter lock solutions have received a CE Mark, in addition to Neutrolin.
+For example, TauroLock contains a combination of citrate 4% with (cyclo)-taurolidine and heparin or urokinase, but it is not approved for use in the U.S. Some device companies have launched antibiotic or antimicrobial-coated catheters as short-term prevention of catheter infections.
 We believe these are not effective for hemodialysis catheters due to the long-term use and high blood flow associated with hemodialysis.